dresio12/QS_projection_model/README.md

 DESCRIPTION OF FILES

+MLB_data_excel_file_creation.R: The main Rscript to generate the master dataframe.
+Very much currently a work in progress.

 park_factors_17_24: obtains all the park factors for each stadium from 2017-2024

 game_pks_df: obtain the game packs (game_pk) that serve as the unique identifier of each game